beaker-project/beaker-project.org/dev/proposals/time-limited-manual-reservations.rst

 TBD

-:issue:`734212` (CLI for system loans)

 Deferred features
 -----------------

-* Updating the scheduled provisioning mechanism for systems in Automated mode to use the new harness independent mechanism rather than the reservesys task

 * Allowing use of a new ``reservesys`` element in recipe definitions as a harness independent mechanism allowing reservation of the task at the end